-If we are unable to file for approval of TNX-102 SL under Section 505(b)(2) of the FDCA or if we are required to generate additional data related to safety and efficacy in order to obtain approval under Section 505(b)(2), we may be unable to meet our anticipated development and commercialization timelines.
+If we are unable to file for approval of Tonmya under Section 505(b)(2) of the FDCA or if we are required to generate additional data related to safety and efficacy in order to obtain approval under Section 505(b)(2), we may be unable to meet our anticipated development and commercialization timelines.

 Our current plans for filing NDAs for our product candidates include efforts to minimize the data we will be required to generate in order to obtain marketing approval for our product candidates and therefore reduce the development time.
-We held an End-of-Phase 2 meeting with the FDA in February 2013 to discuss our most advanced development program, in which we are developing TNX-102 SL for the management of FM.
-In late 2014, following the results of the BESTFIT study, we corresponded with the FDA to further discuss our Phase 3 registration program plan.
-We held a pre-IND meeting with the FDA in October 2012 to discuss the development of TNX-102 SL in PTSD.
-Although our interactions with the FDA have encouraged our efforts to continue to develop TNX-102 SL for FM and PTSD, there is no assurance that we will satisfy the FDA's requirements for approval in these indications.
-The timeline for filing and review of our NDAs for TNX-102 SL for FM and PTSD is based on our plan to submit those NDAs under Section 505(b)(2) of the FDCA, which would enable us to rely in part on data in the public domain or elsewhere.
+We held a pre-IND meeting with the FDA in October 2012 to discuss the development of Tonmya in PTSD.
+Following the results of the AtEase Study, we held an Endof-Phase 2/Pre-Phase 3 meeting with the FDA in August 2016 to discuss the Phase 3 study design and NDA filing requirement.
+In December 2016, Tonmya for the treatment of PTSD was granted Breakthrough Therapy designation by the FDA and in March 2017, an Initial Cross-disciplinary Breakthrough Therapy meeting was held with the FDA to discuss the possibility to accelerate the development and approval of Tonmya for PTSD.
+Although our interactions with the FDA have encouraged our efforts to continue to develop Tonmya for PTSD, there is no assurance that we will satisfy the FDA's requirements for approval in this indication.
+The timeline for filing and review of our NDA for Tonmya for PTSD is based on our plan to submit this NDA under Section 505(b)(2) of the FDCA, which would enable us to rely in part on data in the public domain or elsewhere.
 We have not yet filed an NDA under Section 505(b)(2) for any of our product candidates.
 Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA.
 If the data relied upon is related to products already approved by the FDA and covered by third-party patents we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
 As a result of the certification, the third-party would have 45 days from notification of our certification to initiate an action against us.
 In the event that an action is brought in response to such a certification, the approval of our NDA could be subject to a stay of up to 30 months or more while we defend against such a suit.
 Approval of our product candidates under Section 505(b)(2) may therefore be delayed until patent exclusivity expires or until we successfully challenge the applicability of those patents to our product candidates.
 Alternatively, we may elect to generate sufficient additional clinical data so that we no longer rely on data which triggers a potential stay of the approval of our product candidates.
 Even if no exclusivity periods apply to our applications under Section 505(b)(2), the FDA has broad discretion to require us to generate additional data on the safety and efficacy of our product candidates to supplement third-party data on which we may be permitted to rely.
 In either event, we could be required, before obtaining marketing approval for any of our product candidates, to conduct substantial new research and development activities beyond those we currently plan to engage in order to obtain approval of our product candidates.
 Such additional new research and development activities would be costly and time consuming.